 If your nonverbal communication is not lining up with your words it can cause suspicion or disengagement.
 The more you can have those two things in alignment the more the receiver will be able to connect with you and trust you.

 Be natural.
 Even if the conversation at hand is a little difficult, choose to set the tone by being natural.
 A more loose and common body position with your arms hanging freely at your sides is a significantly more inviting stance when communicating with others.
 It naturally feels more open and inviting to others over having your arms crossed or having your hands on your hip!

 This might be the hardest part for some.
-This step is to see what you can hear or see without faulting, judging or assessing.
+This step is to see what you can hear or see without faulting, judging, or assessing.
 Talking before fully understanding what is said can bring about frustration.
-Listening without judgement is hard, but in the end you will find it to be more beneficial for the health of the relationship.
+Listening without judgment is hard, but in the end, you will find it to be more beneficial for the health of the relationship.